Should Freelancers Choose A Niche?

 When one client has financial problems but you have others, you have a good chance of staying afloat.
 But when you’re a niche freelancer and your entire sector is in a slump, you’re in trouble.

-A lot of segments of the economy are a lot more volatile than many people realize.
+Many segments of the economy are a lot more volatile than people realize.
 And if you don’t follow financial news, you may not know about the down cycles for your niche until it’s at a dire point.

 If you are going to select a niche, I strongly recommend that you investigate that sector’s financials first.
 And keep a watch on them.